-- (1) The assumptions used in determining the compensation expense under Financial Accounting Standards Board ASC 718 (" ASC 718") can be found in Note 10 to the consolidated financial statements included in our Annual Report on Form 10-K for the year ended December 31, 2015. - (2) Stock Award amounts equal the aggregate grant date fair value pursuant to ASC 718 for the restricted stock grants in 2015 and 2014. - (3) Option Award amounts include the aggregate grant date fair value pursuant to ASC 718 for stock appreciation rights granted in 2015 and 2014. - (4) Mr. Kosloske served as the Company's President and Chief Executive Officer until November 9, 2015. - (5) Mr. McNamee joined the Company on June 8, 2015 as President.
-On November 9, 2015 he was named Chief Executive Officer. - (6) Mr. Hershberger served as our Senior Vice President-Finance and Business Development until March 30, 2015 when he assumed the position of interim Chief Financial Officer.
-On September 16, 2015, Mr. Hershberger was appointed Chief Financial Officer.
+- (1) The assumptions used in determining the compensation expense under Financial Accounting Standards Board ASC 718 (" ASC 718") can be found in Note 10 to the consolidated financial statements included in our Annual Report on Form 10-K for the year ended December 31, 2016. - (2) Stock Award amounts equal the aggregate grant date fair value pursuant to ASC 718 for the restricted stock grants in 2016 and 2015. - (3) Option Award amounts include the aggregate grant date fair value pursuant to ASC 718 for stock appreciation rights granted in 2016 and 2015. - (4) Mr. Kosloske served as the Company's President and Chief Executive Officer until November 9, 2015. - (5) Mr. Southwell joined the Company on July 20, 2016 as President.
+On November 15, 2016 he was named Chief Executive Officer.
+All Other Compensation includes \$11.800 for two months of housing allowance and \$90.000 of income earned for work as a contractor before joining the Company as President. - (6) Mr. McNamee separated from the Company on November 15, 2016.
+Severance paid in 2016 is included within All Other Compensation. - (7) Mr. Telkamp and Dr. Wang share similar employment contracts and have identical salaries, bonus' and option awards.